tush-tr/articles/ARISH_NOTES.md

 * Added a controller to get all contact messages

 ## 16 MAY, 2021
-* Refactor code of report function in ArticleController
+* Refactored code of report function in ArticleController
+* Made reportArticle function in Article Component to show toast instead of alert